SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_5bb388f.md

 }
 ```

-After this change, you can run the app in SAP Web IDE without disabling the same-origin policy of your browser.
+After this change, you can run the app in SAP Business Application Studio without disabling the same-origin policy of your browser.
 The destination now manages the connection to the remote service.

 ***